Integripedia Topic

-Recognized And Generally Accepted Good Engineering Practices (RAGAGEP) are an essential part of OSHA's process safety management standard (29 CFR 1910.119) and are the basis for safe and reliable inspection, maintenance, operation, and engineering activities.
+Recognized and Generally Accepted Good Engineering Practices (RAGAGEP) are an essential part of OSHA's process safety management standard (29 CFR 1910.119) and are the basis for safe and reliable inspection, maintenance, operation, and engineering activities.
 RAGAGEP is based on established industry codes, standards, recommended practices, technical reports, or similar documents.

 OSHA recognizes that while the PSM standard does not define RAGAGEP and employers may select the RAGAGEP that will apply to their covered processes, there are several consensus standards that are widely adopted by federal, state and municipal jurisdictions and are generally accepted by OSHA as RAGAGEP.
 OSHA also recognizes that non-consensus engineering documents or peer-reviewed technical articles addressing specific hazards may serve as RAGAGEP when published standards are not available or are not adequate to address specific hazards.
 However, the adequacy of these materials must be determined on a case-by-case basis.